 Full program dates:

-July 6-August 6, Monday-Thursday; 60-minute sessions, times to be set based on interest and availability.
-2:1 student: SLP ratio.
+July 6th-August 5th, Tuesday-Friday (week of 4th of July) and Monday-Thursday (all remaining weeks); 90-minute sessions, times to be set based on interest and availability.

 This 20-session program may be insurance-eligible or accessible through scholarship.